bbc/alephant/Example/Request-based/README.md

 ### Renderer

-Upon receiving a request the Renderer will poll a pre-specified endpoint (depending on requested component) and render a HTML template using the returned JSON, and then return the rendered HTML to the Broker.
+Upon receiving a request the Renderer will hit a pre-specified endpoint (depending on requested component) and render a HTML template using the returned JSON, and then return the rendered HTML to the Broker.

 ## Setup